|CDT on Augmented Reality (AR) to Enhance Situational Awareness for Armoured Fighting Vehicle Crew |

 AVT-334 carries on the development work by organizing a demonstration on the benefits of AR in support of situational awareness for fighting vehicle crews.

-In order to exploit the output of AVT290 it has been proposed that a Cooperative Demonstration of Technology (CDT) event is held.
-A key aim of this CDT will be to engage with the user community across NATO to gain endorsement of the approach being taken, feedback on the draft symbology set and guidance on the way ahead.
+AVT-334 Cooperative Demonstration of Technology (CDT) will demonstrate the proposed AR symbology set to the user community.
+A key aim of this CDT is to engage with the user community across NATO to gain endorsement of the approach being taken, feedback on the draft symbology set and guidance on the way ahead.